ldesousa/centaur.loc/README.md

  - database user password
  - new schema name
  - database name
+This script requires access to the SQL scripts provided in the `data` directory.

+Example of use, creating a schema for Dübendorf in a database named SWW:

+`$ java -jar CreateDBSchema.jar user password dubendorf sww`

 ### 2. centaur.in/CreateHibernateConfig.java

-Creates the Hibernate configuration files to access a given database schema.
-These are necessary assets to use a new schema created with the CreateDBSchema class.
+Creates the Hibernate configuration files, `.cfg.xml` and `.reveng.xml`, necessary to access a given database schema.
+All subsequent classes require these files to use a new schema created with the CreateDBSchema class.
 Takes as arguments (in this order):
  - database user name
  - database user password
  - new schema name
- - database name (optional)
+ - database name (optional, centaur by default)
- - database port (optional)
+ - database port (optional, 5432 by default)

+Example of use, creating a configuration for Dübendorf in a database named SWW:

+`$ java -jar CreateHibernateConfig.jar user password dubendorf sww 5433`

 ### 3. centaur.in/ImportSWMM.java